The Marist Community

 Because the knowledge and resources available about relationships and sexual aggression continues to grow, new information will be posted to this website on an ongoing basis.
 It is our intention to continue to build a healthy campus culture of support and good-will.

-Should you have suggestions for the site, please don't hesitate to contact the Title IX Coordinator:
+Should you have suggestions or questions, please don't hesitate to contact the Title IX Coordinator:

 Marist Title IX Coordinator